keepthrifty/keepthrifty.github.io/_posts/2018/2018-01-09-before-you-retire-lessons-from-mini-retirement.md

 ## What to do before you retire

-Our mini-retirement has been a great "practice session" for the real thing down the road.
+{% include tweet-link.html tweet-text="Taking a mini-retirement is a great \"practice session\" for real retirement" %}.
 We've learned some important lessons that will help us when we're ready to finally retire for good.

 As you work toward your own retirement, take these lessons to heart.